gracelang/minigrace-performance/README.md

 ## Module *ackermann_nochecks*

 If you look at the generated code JavaScript code, you will  see that it is studded with checks for `undefined`.
-How much do these slow things down?
+How much do these checks slow things down?
 Not much; the results from
-Module *ackermann_nochecks* are essentially similar to those form Module *ackermann_plain*.
+Module *ackermann_nochecks* are essentially the same to those from Module *ackermann_plain*.
 This is probably because the V8 compiler is already removing these checks.
 It therefore does not seem worthwhile expending a lot of effort to remove them from the generated code — although this would make the generated code smaller, which might have its own benefits.

 ## Module *ackermann\_oo\_inline*

-Because the methods of a Grace object are not properties of the object itself, but of a separate `methods` object that it a property of the object (or its prototype), we can't use the JavaScript `object.method` notation to request methods directly.
+Because the methods of a Grace object are not properties of the object itself, but instead properties of a separate `methods` object that is in turn a property of the object (or its prototype), we can't use the JavaScript `object.method` notation to request methods directly.
 (I call this "OO style".)
 What is the cost of extracting a function from an ancillary object and then calling it, rather than using JavaScripts objects idiomatically?
-To put it another way: if we were to move the methods onto the object itself, what is the gain?
+To put it another way: if we were to move the methods onto the object itself, what would be the gain?

-The module *ackermann\_oo\_inline* answers this question, by patching the objects in another `native "js" code ‹…›` insert.
+The module *ackermann\_oo\_inline* answers this question, by patching the objects in yet another `native "js" code ‹…›` insert to create a duplicate method reference.
 (Note that all of these native code patches may not work for future versions of _minigrace_, which might generate different JavaScript code sequences.)
 In this version, the same request of `n + 1` looks like this:

 ```
 var sum4 = var_n["+(1)"]([1], new GraceNum(1));